 In the summer of 2017, she had the amazing opportunity to participate in paleo-archeological field studies at Koobi Fora Field School in Kenya through George Washington University and the National Museums of Kenya, and took part in a mentored research project through the program.

 The dream of obtaining a PhD is still in progress.
 After applying to eighteen different graduate programs (six rounds of applications) in an eight-year stretch, she is very excited to be engaged as a full-time student in the MSc studies in Palaeoanthropology and Palaeolithic Archaeology at the University College of London.

 Other Random Facts

-I also play the cello and have a music minor.
-I had the opportunity to participate in a NASA BEST Student Multimedia Internship (through UMBC) where I collaborated long-distance with a student team as part of a STEM project in 2008 (that’s a mouthful, isn’t it?).
-My job was to create background music for short informational clips about NASA’s plans to return to the moon.
-I’m not sure what happened to those clips, unfortunately…but I got paid for making cool, organized noise on my computer.
+Sarah has a music minor, and played cello in BYU’s symphony orchestra for three years.
+She participated in a NASA BEST Student Multimedia Internship (through UMBC) where she collaborated long-distance with a student team as part of a STEM project in 2008 (that’s a mouthful, isn’t it?).
+Her job was to create background music for short informational clips about NASA’s plans to return to the moon.
+She is not sure what happened to those clips, unfortunately…but she got paid to make cool organized sounds on her computer.